kcklee/YoutubeDataAnalysis/README.md

 ## Getting Started

-To launch the app on your local environment, you will need the above libraries installed using conda To use Youtube Data API v3, you will need to obtain an API key from Google Developer Console (available with a Google account) that you will store in a .env file
+- To launch the app on your local environment, you will need the above libraries installed using conda.
+- To use Youtube Data API v3, you will need to obtain an API key from Google Developer Console (available with a Google account) that you will store in a .env file